 As of January 2021, the Commission has a full complement of commissioners and has the ability apply the MISO orders to the NE Complaint proceedings at any time, but has not done so as of the date of these financial statements.
-Until the FERC issues a final decision on the Company's own ROE complaints or an order applying the revised ROE methodology proposed in the MISO orders to all transmission companies, there is significant uncertainty, and, at this time, the Company does not know the impact to its current base ROE.
+Until the FERC issues a final decision on the Company's own ROE complaints or an order applying the revised ROE methodology proposed in the MISO orders to all transmission companies, there is significant uncertainty.
+The Company does not know the impact to its current base ROE and therefore no estimated accrual can be made.